Last updated April 2018

 Apart from almonds for nuts and milk, there are hazelnuts and walnuts that you could grow, plus sweet chestnut if your garden or plot is big enough for such a tree.
 Expect to wait around four years for your first crop.

 Hazel (Corylus avellana) is hardy in zones 6-9 and can grow to a large tree, so prune to keep it within bounds.
 Grow filberts, cobnuts or hazel nuts as an open centred bush (imagine a wine glass with the branches around the bowl).
+There are many hazels cultivated for ornamental purposes – check that these will also produce a decent crop.

 Sweet chestnut (Castanea sativa) – choose marron types for their nuts – can be too big for most gardens, so again, choose and prune carefully.
 Sweet chestnut likes sandy, well drained soil and is hardy in zones 5-9.